-Back to the west of Starke Prison and a little to the north, perhaps 140 miles as the flamingo flies, there is the beginning of a covert transaction under way.
+Back to the west of the Starke Prison and a little to the north, perhaps 140 miles total, as the flamingo flies, there is the beginning of a covert transaction under way.
 The underlying focus of this meeting is a juicy plot of Tallahassee, on the south side of Tennessee Street.
 A mere five blocks south of the Oakland Cemetery, where Maggie Lou Campbell will be buried, are the six acres of land most coveted by those expanding the capitol city.

-As it happens, thousands of government people, legislators and the like, rotate their stays here in Tallahassee and in their home districts.
+As it happens, thousands of government people, legislators and the like, rotate their stays here in Tallahassee and their home districts.
 In addition to that, the two universities attract transient visitors as well, many of whom are moneyed, needing to tarry the next day and beyond.